 - Kids mask

-We’ve had these for more than 7 months, and the kids’ masks fit both of my children very well.
+We’ve had these for ~1 year, and the kids’ masks fit both of my children very well.
 Since the ear loops and nose wire are adjustable, the mask creates a great seal around their faces, much better than most masks.
 Please note that this kids’ mask has no filter or filter pocket.